 - A “Gummy” Smile – when a patient smiles and excessive gum tissue can be seen, making teeth look too short.

 - Receding Gums – when the gums move back from the tooth enamel itself.
 This condition is not only an aesthetic concern, but may also cause teeth to become very sensitive.
 It may also be a sign of gum disease.

 - Pigmented Gums – when the gums become very dark in colour due to excess melanin pigment.

 What to Expect During Cosmetic Gum Surgery

 Cosmetic gum surgery involves reshaping excess gum and bone tissue to reveal more of your natural teeth.
 Depending on your situation, the lengthening procedure can be used for a single tooth or a series of teeth.
-Dr Levi will select from a combination of basic dental tools, lasers, and techniques to create a surgical approach that will yield the best results.
+Smile Shop will select from a combination of basic dental tools, lasers, and techniques to create a surgical approach that will yield the best results.